Your Subtitle text

 What is Sneddon’s Syndrome?

-There are many problems that can occur with Sneddon’s patients though these are not all fundamental to the diagnostic process and not all Sneddon’s patients will have them: high blood pressure, autoimmune diseases like Systemic Lupus, dizziness (both during and not during episodes), head pain, unusual muscle spasms, eye pain, trembling, heart problems, Raynaud’s (a sensitivity of fingers and toes to cold, leading them to change colors), kidney problems, seizures, fetal loss, character changes, anxiety and depression.
+There are many problems that can occur with Sneddon’s patients aside from episodes or strokes, though these are not all fundamental to the diagnostic process and not all Sneddon’s patients will have them: high blood pressure, autoimmune diseases like Systemic Lupus, dizziness (both during and not during episodes), exercise intolerance, head pain, eye pain, severe fatigue, unusual muscle spasms, trembling, Raynaud’s (a sensitivity of fingers and toes to cold, leading them to change colors), seizures, fetal loss, character changes, anxiety and depression.

 How Does Sneddon's Develop?

-Many researchers believe that the disease tends to develop along these lines: As a child the patient may experience Livedo Reticularis of the skin (though a great many people with livedo reticularis do not have Sneddon’s Syndrome), and perhaps also headaches, trembling or Raynauds (color changes in the fingers and toes in response to cold).
-At age 30-40 severe, though usually transient, neurological symptoms will begin to occur.
-Non-transient memory problems often develop roughly ten years after the patient's first neurological episodes, and these can develop into early onset dementia.
+Though there have not been studies on large enough numbers of Sneddon's patients to specify its course definitively, the general path often (but not always) seems to proceed something like this: As a child the patient may develop livedo reticularis of the skin (though a great many people with livedo reticularis do not have Sneddon’s Syndrome), and perhaps also headaches, tremors, or Raynauds (color changes in the fingers and toes in response to cold).
+At age 30-40 severe, though usually transient, neurological symptoms will begin to occur, or stroke.
+Non-transient memory problems develop roughly ten years after the patient's first neurological episodes, and these can develop into early onset dementia (though dementia does not always occur).
 Sneddon’s patients who have strokes may have them at any time, and of course the potential lasting effects of stroke are wide-ranging and very well known.

-Many Sneddon’s patients and their families are terrified by the “progressive” nature of Sneddon’s Syndrome, but it is not clear that the actual symptoms of Sneddon’s will always get worse as the patient gets older, especially with proper treatment.
+Many Sneddon’s patients and their families are frightened by the “progressive” nature of Sneddon’s Syndrome.
+It is important to keep in mind that it's the deterioration of the arterial linings that progresses, while it does not seem to be the case that the actual symptoms of Sneddon’s will always get significantly worse as thepatient ages, especially with proper treatment.
 It is certainly not clear that all Sneddon’s patients will ultimately face dementia or stroke.
-Medical researchers have not assessed the long-term affects of proper treatment, but those familiar with many Sneddon’s patients seem to agree that when treated properly many Sneddon’s patients do not develop dementia and many, or even most, will not have strokes.

-“Sneddon’s” Syndrome was first described in 1965, by a doctor of that name, as a combination of transient neurological episodes with vascular causes and widespread livedo reticularis.
-It was discovered not long thereafter that people with livedo are much more likely to have strokes.
+“Sneddon’s” Syndrome was first described in 1965 by a doctor of that name, as a combination of transient neurological episodes and livedo reticularis.
+It was discovered not long thereafter that people with livedo reticularis are more likely to have strokes.
+In this initial understanding, and for many years afterwards, it was thought that Sneddon’s Syndrome was a form of another disease called “Antiphospholipid Antibody Syndrome” (“APS”) or “Hughes Syndrome”.

-There are definitive blood tests for APS and for many years only patients with positive results on those tests were given a diagnosis of Sneddon’s Syndrome.
-More recently, it has been shown that most Sneddon’s patients do not, in fact, have positive results on those tests.
-As a result, doctors often use the terms “aPL-positive” and “aPL-negative” now to clarify which sort of Sneddon’s patient they’re working with (though as of yet, no clear difference between them in terms of symptoms has been established).
+t has now been shown, however, that most Sneddon’s patients do not, in fact, have positive results on tests for APS.
+As a result, doctors often use the terms “aPL-positive” and “aPL-negative” to clarify which sort of Sneddon’s patient they’re working with (though as of yet, no clear difference between them in terms of symptoms has been established).

-While APS is itself an autoimmune disease (like Systemic Lupus), Sneddon’s Syndrome is no longer understood as an autoimmune disease, but is now classified as a “cerebrovascular disease” instead.
-This difference has wide-reaching importance when it comes to the process of diagnosis and treatment.
-Many doctors may not be aware of this fundamental change in the way Sneddon’s is understood.
+While APS is itself an autoimmune disease (like Systemic Lupus), Sneddon’s Syndrome is not autoimmune.
+It is now classified as a “cerebrovascular disease” instead, one that is not "inflammatory".
+This difference has wide-reaching importance when it comes to diagnosis and treatment.

 How is Sneddon’s Syndrome Diagnosed?

-There is no consensus among doctors and researchers as to how a diagnosis of Sneddon’s Syndrome should be made, though there do seem to be some common assumptions.
-To begin, Sneddon’s Syndrome is considered in patients who have the combination of livedo reticularis and transient, generally severe, neurological problems.
+There is no consensus among doctors and researchers as to how a diagnosis of Sneddon’s Syndrome should be made, though there do seem to be common assumptions.
+To begin, Sneddon’s Syndrome is considered in patients who have the combination of livedo reticular is and either stroke or transient, generally severe, neurological problems.

-Some doctors believe that a skin biopsy is the best method for diagnosing Sneddon’s.
+Some doctors believe a skin biopsy is the best method for diagnosing Sneddon’s.
 Unfortunately, it is difficult to find a dermatologist familiar enough with Sneddon’s to do the biopsy confidently.
-Moreover, it has been shown that a significant number of people with Sneddon’s Syndrome will have a normal result on the biopsy even when it’s performed by an expert, so a normal skin biopsy cannot be used to rule out a diagnosis of Sneddon’s.
+Moreover, because 20% of Sneddon's patients will have a normal result on the biopsy even when it’s performed by an expert, a normal biopsy can never be used to rule out a diagnosis of Sneddon’s.

-An MRI of the brain seems to be the most useful neurological test when it comes to diagnosing Sneddon’s.
-In a patient who has livedo and transient neurological episodes, an MRI showing “infarcts” (areas of dead brain tissue caused by an obstruction of blood supply) will be sufficient for confirming a diagnosis of Sneddon’s.
+An MRI of the brain seems to be a useful neurological test when it comes to diagnosing Sneddon’s.
+In a patient who has livedo and stroke or transient neurological episodes, an MRI showing “infarcts” (areas of dead brain tissue caused by obstruction of blood supply) will be sufficient for confirming a diagnosis of Sneddon’s.

 A Sneddon’s patient with a normal result on antiphospholipid antibody tests and without infarcts on the MRI is in a very difficult position, and so is her, or his, doctor.
-Many doctors will be reluctant to make a “clinical diagnosis” of Sneddon’s (that is, a diagnosis based primarily on symptoms) because they don’t feel they have the necessary expertise.
+Many doctors will be reluctant to make a “clinical diagnosis” of Sneddon’s (that is, a diagnosis based primarily on symptoms) because they don’t feel they have the necessary expertise and they wrongly assume that doctors are available who do have this expertise.

 How is Sneddon’s Syndrome Treated?

 For many years there was significant confusion among doctors as to how Sneddon’s Syndrome should be treated.
-When it was believed that Sneddon’s Syndrome is an autoimmune disease doctors often treated it with steroids (like Prednisone or SoluMedrol) or immunosuppressant medications (like Azathioprine or Cytoxin), but research has shown that these medications are not effective in treating Sneddon’s even when the patient also has autoimmune disease.
+When it was believed that Sneddon’s Syndrome is an autoimmune disease, doctors often treated it with steroids (like Prednisone or SoluMedrol) or immunosuppressant medications (like Azathioprine or Cytoxin).

 Doctors now believe that treatment with anticoagulant medications is necessary for all Sneddon’s patients.
-Generally speaking, it is thought that milder anticoagulants, like aspirin and clopidogrel (“Plavix”), are not sufficient to treat Sneddon’s (even though they are sometimes strong enough for patients with the very similar disease Antiphospholipid Syndrome).
-Alternatively, some Sneddon’s patients are given “low molecular weight heparin” (also known as “Lovenox”) through daily injections at home.
+Generally speaking, it is thought that milder anticoagulants, like aspirin and clopidogrel (“Plavix”), are not sufficient to treat Sneddon’s, even though they are sometimes strong enough for patients with the very similar disease, Antiphospholipid Syndrome.
+Alternatively, some Sneddon’s patients are given “Heparin” (also known as “Lovenox”) through daily injections at home.

 Most often, Sneddon’s patients are treated with Warfarin (also known as “Coumadin”).
 Because many other medications, and many foods, affect the way the body metabolizes Warfarin, this medication requires regular monitoring through blood tests or finger stick to make sure that the level of anticoagulation is maintained consistently.

-Doctors and “Coumadin Clinics” keep track of the level of anticoagulation in a patient’s blood through measuring the patients “INR” (for “International Normalized Ratio”).
-It is generally believed that the Sneddon’s patient needs to maintain an INR between 3-4 (while patients with Antiphospholipid Syndrome are maintained at a lower lever, between 2-3).
-Some research suggests that neurological events occur when a Sneddon patient’s INR drops to 2 or below.
+Doctors and “Coumadin Clinics” keep track of the level of thinness of a patient’s blood through measuring the patients “INR” (for “International Normalized Ratio”).
+It is generally believed that a Sneddon’s patient needs to maintain an INR between 3-4 (while patients with Antiphospholipid Syndrome are maintained at a lower level, between 2-3).
+Research has suggested that neurological events occur when a Sneddon patient’s INR drops to 2 or below.

 It is crucial for Sneddon’s patients to be constantly aware of the risks involved in taking this medication.
 Regular monitoring is absolutely essential, as is avoidance of any activity that can cause bleeding.
 Warfarin is an anti-clotting medication and there are times, as with injury, when an inability to clot can be extremely dangerous.

-What are the Primary Confusions When it Comes to Sneddon’s Syndrome?
+What are the Primary Confusions About Sneddon’s Syndrome?

 1. General Confusions